Get

 When Does Liking My Beard Become a Problem?

-If your cat is scratching or biting your face, it will likely hurt and might even leave a mark.
-Another downside is that the keratin papillae on a cat’s tongue are rough and can damage the hair, especially if your cat frequently licks it and you are trying to grow it long.
+If your cat is licking or biting your beard, it may hurt and might even leave a mark or damage the hair, especially if your cat frequently licks it and you are trying to grow it long.

-Cats under extreme stress due to a health issue can exhibit strange behavior, including attacking or grooming their owner’s beard.
-If your cat suddenly begins grooming you, it can be a good idea to let a vet check them out to rule out any problems.
+Cats suffering from a health issue or being exposed to a stressful or fearful event can sometimes exhibit strange behavior, including attacking or grooming their owner’s beard.
+If your cat suddenly begins grooming you or biting your beard, it can be a good idea to let a vet check them out to rule out any problems.

 Routine

-Most cats like to stick to a routine, and once your cat starts to play with or groom your beard, it can become a daily event.
+Most cats like to stick to a routine, and once your cat starts to play with or groom your beard, it can become a daily event, especially if they realize this is a way they get your attention.
 This is fine if you are free to spend this time with your pet, but it can be a problem if you have other things to do.

 divider 2 cats